Financial-Times/o-share/README.md

 To support core experience, you need to include the [complete markup](https://github.com/Financial-Times/o-share/blob/master/main.mustache) directly.

 Social media share buttons will function as plain `<a>` elements (and can be set to `target="_blank"` if the product wishes.

-URL share button will not display at all.
-User can of course still copy the browser URL.

 ## Custom element